Cost-effective medical technologies for supporting infection management

 5

-There is an increasing trend towards outpatient clinics and day surgery which means that patients continue to be treated in other healthcare facilities or in their home environment.
+There is an increasing trend towards outpatient clinics and day surgery, meaning that patients continue to be treated in other healthcare facilities or in their home environment, thereby reducing the demand on healthcare resources.

 Technology examples: